House Extension Cost

 If you are unsure about completing the application yourself, then you could speak to your architect or designer.
 Many of them are familiar with the process and can submit applications on your behalf.

 Every application costs £206.
-The documents required vary between local councils so you will need to check what yours asks for.
+The documents required vary between local councils, so you will need to check what yours asks for.
 Many councils provide a support service for applications.
 For a fee, they can help you to file the necessary paperwork.

 You will either be granted permission or informed of the reason for rejection.
 If your application is rejected, you can make changes to your plans and reapply.

-Benefits of a House Extension
+What Are the Benefits of a House Extension?

 There are many reasons why people invest in an extension.
 Some of the most common ones are listed below.